Narender-Kheder/debugasaurus/README.md

 ---

+#### 3. Code Refactor Feature
+- **Seamless Integration:**
+  Initiate code refactoring directly from the Debugasaurus side menu.
+This feature is designed to help you improve your code’s structure without altering its external behavior, making it easier to maintain and extend.
+- **Interactive Suggestions:**
+  Upon selecting a portion of your code, Debugasaurus analyzes it and provides intelligent refactoring suggestions.
+These suggestions are presented in a new, adjacent code editor, giving you a side-by-side view of your original code and the proposed improvements.
+- **User-Controlled Application:**
+  With the refactoring suggestions in place, you can choose to either apply the changes or dismiss them.
+The Refactor-asourus menu in the status bar offers clear options, ensuring that you maintain full control over how and when your code is modified.

+---

+### 4. Code Optimize Feature
+- **Smart Optimization:**
+  This feature works similarly to the refactoring tool but focuses on enhancing your code’s performance and readability.
+By selecting a segment of code, you receive tailored optimization recommendations that can lead to more efficient execution.
+- **Side-by-Side Preview:**
+  Optimization suggestions are displayed in a dedicated side window, allowing you to compare the original code with the optimized version.
+This clear layout helps you understand the changes and their impact on your code’s performance.
+- **Effortless Decision-Making:**
+  The Optimize-asourus menu in the status bar provides simple, actionable choices—apply the optimization or reject it—so you can seamlessly integrate performance improvements without disrupting your workflow.

+---

+### 5. Code Comment Feature
+- **Automated Comment Generation:**
+  Debugasaurus simplifies the task of documentation by automatically generating descriptive comments for your code.
+Whether you select a block of code or run the command on a single line, the tool crafts contextually appropriate comments to explain what the code does.
+- **Context-Aware Insertion:**
+  The generated comment is inserted directly above the targeted code, ensuring that the explanation is both visible and relevant.
+This placement enhances the clarity of your code without interrupting its flow.
+- **Easy Access via Side Panel:**
+  Trigger the Code Comment feature effortlessly from the Debugasaurus side panel, making it convenient to add meaningful commentary as you code.

+---

+### 6. Code Review Feature
+- **Thorough Analysis:**
+  Receive an in-depth review of your code by running the Code Review feature from the Debugasaurus side menu.
+The tool examines your code for potential issues, stylistic inconsistencies, and areas for improvement, ensuring adherence to best practices.
+- **Dedicated Review Display:**
+  When the review command is executed, a new display area opens on the side of your editor.
+Here, Debugasaurus presents its detailed analysis, highlighting potential problems and suggesting refinements in an organized and easy-to-read format.
+- **Actionable Feedback:**
+  The review not only identifies issues but also offers concrete, actionable recommendations for enhancing your code.
+This comprehensive feedback enables you to systematically improve code quality and maintain consistency throughout your project.

+---

 Thank you for using Debugasaurus!
 We hope it becomes an indispensable part of your development workflow.
 Feedback and contributions are welcome to help us improve further!